 Types of Ski Boots

-If you are a dedicated backcountry skier there are boots for you too!
+Scarpa Freedom RS 130.
+If you are a dedicated backcountry skier, there are boots for you too!
 The adventure/freeride boots reviewed here are probably a bit much for tours that demand lightweight gear.
-Backcountry boots sacrifice some downhill performance in order to climb better and weigh less.
-They tend to use very lightweight materials and have a walk mode that allows for excellent range of motion and hiking efficiency.

 Anatomy of a Ski Boot

 The shell is the hard plastic outer boot, which is the primary factor contributing to the weight and stiffness of the boot.
-Usually a skier fits into a specific shell size, and then can make adjustments to the liner to fine tune fit.
+Usually, a skier fits into a specific shell size and then can make adjustments to the liner to fine-tune the fit.